microsoft/immersive-reader-sdk/js/samples/azure-function-csharp/Readme.md

     ![](images/azfunc1.png)

-2. Select the first option to **Create new Function App in Azure…** make sure it is NOT the **Advanced**.
+2. Select the first option to **Create new Function App in Azure…**

+    Make sure it is NOT the **Advanced**.

     ![](images/azfunc2.png)

-3. You must enter a unique globally name for the function, an error will be shown in case it already exists.
+3. You must enter a unique globally name for the function.

+    An error will be shown in case it already exists.

     ![](images/azfunc3.png)

-4. Select the runtime stack .Net Core 3.1
+4. Select the runtime stack .Net 5

     ![](images/azfunc4.png)